ACT I – BEING STANLEY BLACK

 I viewed each part of the course where my work had to be shown as opportunities to inject Stanley Black into the world.
 Each one posed as a statement of intent to define or project characteristics that Stanley Black possessed.

 The showcase occurred on the second day of college.
 Each student (and tutors) had one minute to show and talk about an image of their work which best represented their current practise.
 My choice medium for the previous five years had been collage and because I was interested in exploring my identity as an artist under the alias Stanley Black I decided to show a self-portrait.
-For the previous year I had been creating a series of works where I would take an album cover from my vinyl collection, photograph myself and then collage the self-portrait on to the album cover.
+For the previous years I had been creating a series of works where I would take an album cover from my vinyl collection, photograph myself and then collage the self-portrait on to the album cover.
 Although such work always brings to mind artists such as Cindy Sherman, who’s self portraits question identity in the age of mass media and explore stereotypical roles (especially those of women) my artistic concern centred more around identity in the age of digital media.
 My aim was to project an image of myself that was constructed from shards of reality but obscured the whole truth, in much the same way people use social media like Facebook or Instagram.
 I also weaved a narrative structure into the images as I wanted to tell a story of my transformation from Dan Mair into Stanley Black.
-This was intended to be a microcosm of the website as a whole.
+This was intended to be a microcosm of the unit one web folio as a whole.

 SET UP STUDIO EXHIBITION